IKalonji/mbongo_algorand_wallet/README.md

 ### Prerequisites

-Please install the required software in order to run the project.
+Please install the below required software in order to run the project.

 * NodeJs
   [NodeJS](https://nodejs.org/about/releases)